pinejh/mobAppDev/README.md

 # Mobile App Development
-Code from Mobile App Development Course
+Code from Mobile App Development Course\n

 #### Chatroom Project
-A Node server for a web-based chatroom.
-Link to the project [here](./chatroom).
+A Node server for a web-based chatroom.\nLink to the project [here](./chatroom).